-In addition to creating exciting products from the farms and forest of northern Michigan, Young has a long history of humanitarian activism on a range of issues, including farmland preservation both here and abroad.
-A past President of the Northern Michigan Environmental Action Council and Vice Chair of the Michigan Land Use Institute, He is currently President of the Benzie County Chamber of Commerce, board member of the Northwestern Michigan College Foundation and On The Ground.
-Passionate about Fair Trade, Timothy was a founding board member of the Domestic Fair Trade Association.
+In addition to creating exciting products from the farms and forests of northern Michigan, Young has a long history of humanitarian activism on a range of issues, including farmland preservation both here and abroad.
+A past president of the Northern Michigan Environmental Action Council and vice chair of the Michigan Land Use Institute (now known as the Groundwork Center for Resilient Communities), he has served as president of the Benzie County Chamber of Commerce and is a board member of the Northwestern Michigan College Foundation .

 His awards include Environmentalist of the Year and Environmental Business of the Year.
-He was voted Best Local Hero by a reader’s poll in the Northern Express Magazine and was recently honored by The Traverse Business News as a “Green Pioneer” of Northwest Michigan.
-In 2008 Food For Thought was featured on the Food Network, won “Benzie County Business of the Year” and was designated one of the 50 Michigan Companies to Watch by the Edward Lowe Foundation.
+He was voted Best Local Hero by a reader’s poll in Traverse City’s weekly newsmagazine, the Northern Express and was honored by the Traverse City Business News as a, “Green Pioneer” of northwest Michigan.
+In 2008, Food For Thought was featured on the Food Network, won “Benzie County Business of the Year,” and was designated one of the 50 Michigan Companies to Watch by the Edward Lowe Foundation.

-Food For Thought is located on an organic farm in northern Michigan and housed in a green building built by Timothy in the heart of the Sleeping Bear Dunes National Lakeshore, where he lives with his wife, Kathy, 9 year-old daughter Stella and 5 year-old son Connor.
+Food For Thought is located on an organic farm in northern Michigan and housed in a green building built by Timothy in the heart of the Sleeping Bear Dunes National Lakeshore, where he lives with his wife, Kathy, and children Stella and Connor.

 For more, visit his Facebook Page.